 - Check the EGR system and fuel injectors for clogs.
 Clean out any that you find.

-Misfires may be caused by issues with your air-to-fuel ratio.
+Issues with your air-to-fuel ratio may cause misfires.
 Check all the hoses in your system for leaks as part of your regular preventative maintenance.
 Air that gets into your system can make your air/fuel mix too lean.
 Alternatively, oil or carbon build-up on the spark plugs indicates a mix that’s too rich.

 Using the wrong fuel can also cause engine misfires.
 More expensive fuel isn’t always the answer.
 Only use the grade recommended for your engine in your vehicle’s manual.